 Eliminate steps.
-Does your hiring process require that you interview a minimum of three candidates, prior to extending an offer, even if the first candidate you interview is the perfect match?
+Does your hiring process require that you interview a minimum of three candidates prior to extending an offer, even if the first candidate you interview is the perfect match?
 If so, update your interview process to better mirror the realities of today’s landscape.

 Check references sooner.
 Do you wait until everyone has agreed on the candidate who will be given an offer, prior to checking references?
 If so, consider checking references for all of your top applicants so you can extend an offer to your first choice right on the spot.

 Increase monetary awards.
 You may need to do this more than once, until you get a sense of the threshold that gets people to take action.

 Keep referrals top of mind.
 Openly acknowledge those who’ve received awards.

-Be rewarding.
+Think of other rewards.
 Offer contests, such as a drawing to win a trip or the latest tech gadget.
 Every qualified referral provides the employee another chance to win.

 Often, a qualified candidate will apply for a job and is excited to receive an interview request soon after.
 But then, after several attempts to follow up and schedule an interview, the candidate never hears back.
 Discouraged, they move on to other employers who appear to be more committed to filling their open positions.

 Remember, part of the job of a recruiter is to educate hiring managers as to the roles that both the recruiter and the hiring manager will play and what is expected of them.
 Gently remind the hiring manager of their commitment to getting candidates in the door as quickly as possible.